Kuala Lumpur Performing Arts Centre

 The Kuala Lumpur Performing Arts Centre (KLPac; Pentas Seni Kuala Lumpur) in Sentul Park, Kuala Lumpur is one of the established performing art centers in Malaysia.
 It is a non-profit company, aims to cultivate and sustain the performing arts for the Malaysian.

 KLPac is the home for KLPac Orchestra, founded in 2006.
 The orchestra was formerly known as KLPac Sinfonietta.

 Background

-In 1995, Faridah Merican and Joe Hasham set up the first privately owned theater, known as "The Actor's Studio," at Plaza Putra (now known as Dataran Underground).
+In 1995, husband-and-wife Faridah Merican and actor Joe Hasham set up the first privately owned theater, known as "The Actor's Studio," at Plaza Putra (now known as Dataran Underground).
 However, flash floods on 10 June 2003 destroyed the underground complex.
 In May 2004, The Actor's Studio, YTL Corporation Berhad and Yayasan Budi Penyayang Malaysia collaborated to open a new performing arts center.
 The construction began in May 2004 and was completed a year later.
 The KLPac opened its doors to the public in May 2005.

 Theatre halls and studios

 A fully integrated performing arts centre with 7,614 square metres of built-up space comprising the following: